 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

 Quiet Hollers are a cult/gang/band from Louisville, Kentucky.
 Formed semi-accidentally for the sole purpose of backing up singer/songwriter Shadwick Wilde for one show -- the release party for his 2010 solo effort, Unforgivable Things (S/R.) May 2013 saw the release of their first collaborative effort -- I Am the Morning -- a reverb-soaked dive into the "stream-of-consciousness moments and seasoned observations of a sleep-deprived road warrior" (NoDepression) earning the Hollers a nomination at the inaugural Louisville Music Awards, and spots on five "Best of 2013" lists, including AltCountry.nl and WB Walker's Old Soul Radio Show.
 The album (recorded upstairs from a working funeral home and by a drummer whose neck was literally broken at the time) showcases the band's raw energy and attention to lyrical detail, as well as their diverse influences which range from Americana and alt. country, to post-punk and indie rock.
-Now in production on a new album, with singles to be released starting September 2014, Quiet Hollers are doubling-down on their hectic touring and recording schedules, earning them spots alongside major acts like Dropkick Murphys, Trampled By Turtles, and Tim Barry, and garnering them a growing group of motley supporters all over the country.
+Now in production on the first of two "twin" EPs, Quiet Hollers are doubling-down on their hectic touring and recording schedules, earning them spots alongside major acts like Dropkick Murphys, Trampled By Turtles, and Tim Barry, and garnering them a growing group of motley supporters all over the country.